 Federal Pell Grants

-For degree-seeking undergraduate students enrolled in the fall of 2012, 72% received a Pell Grant.
+For degree-seeking undergraduate students enrolled in fall 2013, 51% received a Pell Grant.

 Student Rights Under the Family Educational Rights and Privacy Act (FERPA)

 FERPA gives students specific rights with regard to the review, confidentiality, and release of personally identifiable information.
 Please see the complete Walden University FERPA policy statement in the “Notification of FERPA Rights” section of the Walden University Student Handbook, which can be found at http://catalog.waldenu.edu/content.php?catoid=99&navoid=24616.